Disclaimer: This blog post contains affiliate marketing links. If interested, click the link and you will be redirected to Viator.com.

 Mount Vernon was George Washington’s home for 45 years.
 The grounds consist of the Mansion, Blacksmith Shop, Slave Quarters, Gardens, Pioneer Farm, Washington’s Tomb, Slave Memorial and Cemetery, Heritage Breed Animals, and the Wharf.

-The mansion is furnished and decorated to look as it did in 1799, the year that George Washington died.
+The mansion is furnished and decorated to look as it did in 1799.
+That is the year that George Washington passed away.
 We took a tour that showed a portion of the mansion with workers in period costumes that made you feel like you were back in those times.

 The blacksmith shop and enslaved quarters are original and reconstructed buildings that display what life was like on an 18th century plantation.
 During the tour, slaves were only referred to as enslaved workers.